Isuzu prime mover with a curtainsider trailer on an Australian highway at sunset

 Understanding Loan Repayments

 Your monthly repayments will depend on several factors, including the loan amount, interest rate, and loan term.
-It's important to note that your repayments will generally be fixed, making it easier to budget for the long term.
+Your repayments are generally fixed, which makes budgeting easier over the term.

 To calculate how much you can afford to borrow, consider using an online truck finance calculator available on Equifund's website.
 Many lenders also offer flexible repayment terms that can be adjusted around your income and seasonal business needs.